Kyrgyz cuisine: Beverages

 A popular Kyrgyz beverage is kymyz (кымыз [qɯmɯz]), a slightly alcoholic drink made by fermenting mare's milk.
 This drink is considered to be the signature drink of Euroasian nomadic culture, as it is also consumed in Kazakhstan and Mongolia.
 Fresh kymyz is only available in the summer, from about May until August, when it can commonly be purchased by the roadside in mountainous areas.
-Bottled kymyz is also available year-round in most food shops in the country.

 There are many beverages that could be described as traditional Kyrgyz drinks.
 One such popular non-alcoholic beverage, especially in the summer, is maksym, a slightly fizzy drink made by fermenting grains.
-Maksym was traditionally made in small quantities by women for family consumption; however, this drink was introduced as a commercial product in Bishkek by the company 'Shoro', after which it became widely available all over Kyrgyzstan.
+Maksym was traditionally made in small quantities by women for family consumption; however, this drink was introduced as a commercial product in Bishkek by the company Shoro, after which it became widely available all over Kyrgyzstan.
 Maksym is usually made from malt, but other types of grains may be used in its preparation.
 There are different methods and recipes for it that vary by region.
-It is prepared by boiling grounded malt or other type of cereals in water.
+It is prepared by boiling ground malt or other type of cereals in water.
 After reaching a certain state of readiness this substance is cooled and undergoes a fermentation process caused by yeast.
 Maksym is usually consumed chilled.

 Jarma is a similar drink derived from ground cereals.
-It is made in almost the same way as maksym, except that it isn't fermented, instead it is mixed with ayran to make it slightly fizzy.
+It is made in almost the same way as maksym, except that instead of being fermented, it is mixed with ayran to make it slightly fizzy.

 Another fizzy drink made from ayran is chalap (sometimes marketed as Tan).
 Other traditional drinks are sheep's milk and its products (such as qurut) and camel's milk.
 The two primary companies that commercially produce Kyrgyz national drinks are Shoro and Enesay.

 Bozo is a slightly alcoholic drink prepared from wheat.